PavanRangani/docs/docs/prd/insurance/insurance-requirement.md

 - On mouse hover of any record shows hover effect
 - On click of any record opens its view page.

+##### For Joint

+For Joint entity, list page shows Health insurance and Life insurance type insurances of the individuals in same table.
+For Property and Casuality type, individual's records won't be shown (Reason is in such policy assets can be multiple and those assets can be from Individual or Joint)

+In list page, with each record shows the name of the owner entity.
+If owner of the record is Joint it shows `Joint` and if owner of the record is Individual shows `First Name` of that Individual.

 ## View insurance

 [Mockup](https://drive.google.com/file/d/1rCCTGDDx-tCMsg4sjaQcaWEYiQJ4GwHU/view)